About this site

-I've been building aircraft models as an adult for 25 years, and of course that pastime has included some of Hasegawa's offerings.
-But even if it hadn't, I wouldn't have been able to escape noticing the glorious box art that adorns some of their releases.
+I've been building aircraft models as an adult since 1985.
+Naturally, over the course of the years, that hobby has included some of Hasegawa's fine offerings.
+But even if it hadn't, I wouldn't have been able to escape noticing the glorious box art that adorned many of their releases beginning in the 1980s and going well into the 21st century.

-I wasn't prepared for a sudden face-to-face, and I was very nervous as I said hello and told him how much I admired his work.
+I wasn't prepared for a sudden face-to-face, but I composed myself as best I could and said hello.
+Of course I told him how much I admired his work.
 He was quite humble about it in person, but I learned later that he appreciates the compliments far more than he shows.

-Now, a beautifully framed copy of those two Corsairs greets me every morning as I sit down to work at HLJ.
+Now, a beautifully framed copy of those two Corsairs greets me every time I sit down to a meal at home.
 I hope you, too, can find a few prints among those offered here to light up a corner of your home or workplace.

 Scott T. Hards